On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 Object Oriented Thought Process (Fourth Edition,

 Addison-Wesley Professional, 2013, or latest edition).
-Another programming language possibility is
+Another programming language possibility for older beginners is

 For example, one possible ABM toolkit -- highly recommended for beginners -- is